BUY BOOKS ON AMAZON

 Magic in the Mystic Circle is an enchanting character-driven cozy fantasy blending humour and adventure with political intrigue.
 Thick with playful banter the narrative balances light-hearted wit and charming mystical characters with the serious undertones of sabotage and political tension.

 In this second book of the series, Fleck navigates the delicate nature of power and diplomacy in her pursuit of harmony within the troubled atmosphere of the Mystic Circle.
 From the treachery of dwarves to the cunning advance of borderland wizards, Fleck strives to safeguard those she loves, in a time of escalating threats, in an atmosphere fraught with hostility.
+The warmth of friendship remains, but is tested in an atmosphere of mounting tension, where Fleck must weigh diplomacy against personal loyalty and survival.

 This third novel of the Fleck Series knits destiny and sacrifice into the intricacies of alliances, treaties, and power struggles within the Mystic Circle, where magic is both a tool and a weapon.
 As Fleck strives to forge alliances with fringe kingdoms, she’s compelled into a confrontation with the Shale – a powerful entity feeding off sacrifice and surrender.
-In yielding to the Shale Fleck ignites the fierce loyalty of the mystic creatures into a fervour that is as shocking as it is revealing.
+In yielding to the Shale, Fleck ignites the fierce loyalty of the mystic creatures into a fervour that is as shocking as it is revealing.

 The Fleck Series is ideal for: